Talk. Text. Crash. - Distracted Driving Campaign

 Talk.
 Text.
 Crash.
 Campaign

 Distracted driving continues to be a problem in Texas and takes many forms.
-At a time when one in five crashes on Texas roads were caused by a distracted driver in which 364 people died and 2,200 were seriously injured.
+In 2020, nearly one in five crashes on Texas roads were caused by a distracted driver in which 364 people died and 2,200 were seriously injured.
 TxDOT’’s annual Talk, Text, Crash campaign is a crucial call-to-action encouraging drivers to keep their heads up and pay attention when behind the wheel.

 All distractions – whether texting, eating, grooming or having a conversation – can be dangerous.
 Every driver and every passenger, regardless of age, can be impacted by distracted driving.

 Since Sept.
 1, 2017, it has been illegal to read, write or send a text while driving in Texas.
 Violators can face a fine of up to $200.

 TxDOT’s Talk.
 Text.
 Crash. statewide public awareness campaign educates Texans on the dangers and risks of driving distracted while also raising awareness of statewide laws.
 The campaign addresses and discourages all forms of distracted driving when behind the wheel, with the overall goal of saving lives and reducing crashes.

 Campaign activities include paid media, social media and earned media, Texas-based social media influencer programming, and community education and digital engagement via a web-based AR game.

 Distracted driving is any activity that takes your attention away from driving.
 Distractions can include anything from texting and talking on a mobile phone to eating and drinking, putting on makeup, shaving, reading, programming a navigation system, watching a video and even adjusting the radio.